A lot or a little?

-Parents need to know that this cult favorite 1983 TV miniseries (which later spawned a regular series) includes several battle scenes (with guns and other weapons), but the action isn't very intense, especially by today's standards.
+Parents need to know that V is a cult favorite 1983 TV miniseries (which later spawned a regular series).
+It includes several battle scenes (with guns and other weapons), but the action isn't very intense, especially by today's standards.
 There's also some social drinking and a creepy alien/human relationship that clearly suggests -- but doesn't show -- inter-species sex.
 The aliens' rapid, insidious takeover of the planet’s government is clearly meant to suggest parallels to the rise of the Nazis in pre-war Germany.

 What's the story?